ynsaquicelac/django-crud-exercise/README.md

 ### Structure

-- *django_crud_api/setting*: the file where the whole project is configured
+- *django_crud_api/setting.py*: The file where the whole project is configured
+- *manage.py*: With this file we execute commands to communicate with django, example: run the server, make migrations or create databases

 ### How to add a new app?